Directory

 Five venues

 Northwest students have opportunities to create theatre in up to five venues.
-The venues include the Mary Linn Auditorium, which seats 1000.
-The Studio Theatre is a black box space with flexible seating for up to 150, and the Black Box Director's Studio is an intimate space that seats up to 50.
-These three venues are all in the Ron Houston Center for the Performing Arts.
-In addition, there is the 500-seat Charles Johnson Theatre in the DeLuce Fine Arts Building and an outdoor amphitheater, the Ray Courter Pavilion.
+Venues in the Ron Houston Center for the Performing Arts include the Mary Linn Auditorium, which seats 1,000; the Studio Theater, which provides flexible seating for up to 150; and the Black Box, which is an intimate space that seats up to 50.
+In addition, Northwest offers the 500-seat Charles Johnson Theater in the Olive DeLuce Fine Arts Building and an outdoor amphitheater, Raymond J. Courter College Park Pavilion.

 Five venues